Kartik2605/Kartik2605.github.io/_pages/cv.md

 # Mentoring

-Mentored underprivileged students for JEE (one of Asia's toughest undergraduate entrance exams) as part of pan-India NGO [Avanti Fellows](https://www.avantifellows.org/).
+- As a mentor with [Avanti Fellows](https://www.avantifellows.org/) from 2021 to 2022, I mentored underprivileged students of Kendriya Vidyala (KV) Pondicherry preparing for JEE — one of Asia’s toughest entrance exams for STEM admissions.
+My role involved conducting regular doubt-clearing sessions in small groups of five, as well as mentor from one-to-one pairing system.
+We also helped curate and administer mock tests to help students assess their progress and boost their exam readiness.

 # Honors and Awards